Using Containers on HPC Resources

 • Most module load software

-• Virtual machines (VMs) emulate physical computers and run multiple operating systems on a single host.
+• VMs emulate physical computers and run multiple operating systems on a computer.

 • VMs are managed by a hypervisor (e.g., VirtualBox, VMware) that abstracts the physical hardware. 🎛️